netdata/netdata/README.md

 1. install any required packages on your system (it will ask you to confirm before doing so),
 2. download netdata source to `/usr/src/netdata.git`
-3. compile netdata on your system
+3. compile it
-4. install netdata to your system
+4. install it
-5. start netdata
+5. start it

 More installation methods and additional options can be found at the [installation page](https://github.com/netdata/netdata/wiki/Installation).